iamkirankumaryadav/Library/Data Science/Supervised Learning/Ensemble Techniques.md

 # Ensemble Techniques | Method

-The combination of `weak` learners into one very **accurate predicting algorithm** in order to decrease `bias` and `variance`
+Combines multiple `weak` or `base` learners to create one very `accurate` predicting algorithm or model in order to decrease `bias` and `variance`

-### Why `Ensemble` ?
+### Why `Ensemble`?

 - Ensemble learning combines multiple models to create a more accurate and robust model.
 - The individual models in an ensemble are called `base` or `weak` learners.
-- The base learners can be a decision trees, support vector machines, or neural networks.
+- The base learners can be decision trees, support vector machines, or neural networks.
 - Ensemble learning can be used to improve the performance of machine learning models.
 - It helps to reduce `variance`, `bias`, `underfitting` and `overfitting`.
-- Ensemble learning can also be used to improve the accuracy of models that are trained on small datasets.
+- Ensemble learning can also be used to improve the `accuracy` of models that are trained on small datasets.

 `Bagging` ( Bootstrap Aggregation ) | `Boosting`
 :--- | :---